Fairbairn Dam Improvement ProjectFairbairn Dam, Central Queensland

 - removal of original sidewall panels

-- construction of a new gravity wall to help channel future outflows and relieve sidewall pressure.
+- construction of new 10m high gravity sidewalls along the spillway to channel future outflows and relieve sidewall pressure.

 - Stage one works started in April 2016 and were completed in December 2016

 - Stage two works are scheduled for completion in late 2020, weather permitting

 - Stage three works are scheduled for completion by mid-2020, weather permitting.